Alaya-in-Matrix/NeuralLinear/README.md

 ## About

-Deep sparse kernel for scalable and flexible Gaussian process regression
+Deep sparse kernel for scalable and flexible multi-output Gaussian process regression